Maclean's: Guide to Canadian Universities

 For the November 2006 University Rankings issue, 22 Canadian universities refused to provide information directly to Maclean's.
 To rank those universities, the magazine relied on data it collected itself, as well as data drawn from third party sources such as Statistics Canada.
 Among the universities that refused to provide information directly to Maclean's in the fall of 2006 were: University of British Columbia, University of Toronto, Dalhousie University, McMaster University, University of New Brunswick, University of Manitoba, Université du Québec network, Simon Fraser University, University of Alberta, University of Calgary, University of Lethbridge, Ryerson University, Université de Montréal, University of Ottawa, York University, Concordia University, University of Western Ontario, Lakehead University, Queen's University, Carleton University, and University of Windsor.
 The withholding of data served as a means of voicing the universities' displeasure with the methodology used to determine the Maclean's ranking.
 Indira Samarasekera, president of The University of Alberta, further discussed this in the article, "Rising Up Against Rankings", published in the April 2, 2007, issue of Inside Higher Ed.

 The University Rankings Issue contains a compilation of different charts and lists judging the different aspects of universities in different categories.
 The three main areas listed in chart form in the University Rankings Issue as at November 3, 2006, are: the overall rankings themselves, the university student surveys, and the magazine's "national reputational rankings" of the schools.

 The National Reputational Rankings, like the main university rankings, are broken into three subcategories: medical doctoral, comprehensive, and primarily undergraduate and are based on opinions of the quality of the universities.
 The quality opinions gathered were contributed by secondary school principals, guidance counsellors, organization and company heads, and recruiters.
 The results of the reputational rankings are included in the main university rankings, and account for 16% of a university's total ranking score.

+Criticism

+A University of Windsor team, led by professors Stewart Page and Ken Cramer, conducted an annual analysis of the Maclean's Guide to Canadian Universities since its inception, publishing compiled findings as The Marketing of Canadian University Rankings: A Misadventure Now 24 Years Old, in 2016, summarized by its authors as:

+Co-author Stewart Page had observed, in 2012, that numerous Canadian schools had withdrawn active cooperation from Maclean’s annual surveys.